 Hoods

 There are pros and cons to a hood.
-A lot of sun shirts come with one because they allow you to cover your neck, ears, and head.
+A lot of sun shirts come with one because they allow you to duck for cover on especially punishing days.
+Most shirts also accommodate a helmet, so you can secure your melon safe and shield your neck all at once.
 If your goal is maximum sun protection, then you’ll want a hood.

 Through our testing, we discovered that not all hoods are created equally.
 Some hoods are loose fitting whereas others are fitted.
 If you plan on using your sun shirt for active endeavors such as running or hiking, then you’ll want a snug-fitting hood.
 We found that loose-fitting hoods slide off easily and we had to constantly pull them back up.
 We also found that loose hoods were more comfortable, so if you only plan on using the hood occasionally, then you may want a loose one.